ImeneKHEpABD/FooBarQix1/README.md

 # Step 1
 #### Rules
-* If the number is divisible by 3, write “Foo” instead of the number
+* If the number is divisible by 3, write â€œFooâ€ instead of the number
-* If the number is divisible by 5, add “Bar”
+* If the number is divisible by 5, add â€œBarâ€
-* If the number is divisible by 7, add “Qix”
+* If the number is divisible by 7, add â€œQixâ€
-* For each digit 3, 5, 7, add “Foo”, “Bar”, “Qix” in the digits order.
+* For each digit 3, 5, 7, add â€œFooâ€, â€œBarâ€, â€œQixâ€ in the digits order.
 #### Examples
 * 1  => 1
 * 2  => 2